srcimon/screwbox/UNRELEASED-CHANGES.md

 - Removed drawSpriteBatch from renderer
 - Introduced `RenderPipeline` to hide renderer implementations
 - Renamed split screen classes
+- Made `Cache` serializable (even when it loses all content on deserialization)

 ### 📦 Dependency updates